Zugamifk/araci/Notes/Characters.md

 These discussions should happen at the start and end of different stories.

+# Special Tea Ingredient Vendor
+Sells Old Araci the *Special Tea Ingredient* and knows where to find it.
+Is not who he appears to be.
+Should show up later in the story.

 # Celeste's Mother
 Unknown.
 Her revelation should be an important plot point.